-Since the dawn of the web, we have created a variety of projects for a wide range of clients.
+Over the years, we’ve created a variety of projects for a wide range of clients.
 Below are some of the highlights.

 Mystic Seaport for Educators brings the treasures and resources of Mystic Seaport Museum’s vast collection out of the archives and into classrooms and homes.

 A prototype developed for the American Antiquarian Society to transform their live historical presentation about Isaiah Thomas into an engaging online experience.

 The Arts and Crafts movement flowered at the beginning of the 20th century in the village of Deerfield, Massachusetts.
 The period’s philosophical and artistic ideals were expressed in beautiful pieces that drew inspiration from the village's Colonial past

 In 1868, Laura Jernegan, a 6 year old girl from Martha’s Vineyard, Massachusetts set out on a three year, round-the-world whaling voyage with her father a whaling captain.
 This website tells Laura’s story by means of the journal she kept during her voyage.